The Complete Guide to Conjugating Verbs in Italian

 A verb is the most important part of a sentence in Italian: it describes an action or a state of being or an occurrent.

-is or are are verbs.
-They are the verb “to be”
+is or are arte parts of the conjugated verb “to be”

 I speak, is the verb “to speak”